benvaljean/benvaljean.github.io/_posts/2008-01-09-Squid_Stuff.markdown

 ---

 <font color=red>Do not have the Squid disk-cache on a RAIDed volume, or
-a RAIDed LUN on a SAN if not just RAID 0</font>
+a RAIDed LUN on a SAN if not just RAID 0</font> test

 #### Useful Sites